jamasoftware-ps/Community-Reports/Sync Reports/Sync Comparison Report/README.md

 1. Go to the Admin section of Jama.
 2. Click the Reports tab.
 3. Click Add Report.
+4. Add *Sync Comparison Report.vm* from this repository folder.
-4. Fill in the Add/Edit Report form as shown below.
+5. Fill in the Add/Edit Report form as shown below.
-5. Ensure that no typos, leading, or trailing spaces are present in the *Name* field for the reports installation criteria.
+6. Ensure that no typos, leading, or trailing spaces are present in the *Name* field for the reports installation criteria.
-6. Click Save.
+7. Click Save.

 ![Config1](https://github.com/jamasoftware-ps/Community-Reports/blob/master/Sync%20Reports/Sync%20Comparison%20Report/config1.png)